reillychase/enom-ddns-updater/README.md

 # Revisions from original script
 1. The original script saved the current IP to a text file and only updated DNS if the newly checked IP didn't match.
 I removed that logic to instead resolve the domain name and compare that to the newly checked IP.
 That way if for some reason the DNS gets manually messed up it will still be fixed by the updater rather than having to wait until an IP change.
 2. See "Warning"

+# Older versions of Python --
+## "AttributeError: 'module' object has no attribute 'create_default_context'"

+The error is caused by the part of the script that skips SSL verification.
+To fix this, remove the first 3 lines of read_url function (the ctx stuff), then remove ", context=ctx" from the return line of that function.
+This will remove the SSL verification skip.

+For some reason no error is given when you leave SSL on and remove the verification (I'm guessing the older python libraries didn't verify SSL or something)

+That will fix it